pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       WBEM server.
 Default: EnvVar PYWBEMCLI_NAME, or none.

       -m, --mock-server FILE          Use a mock WBEM server that is automatically created in pywbemcli and populated with CIM objects that are defined in the specified MOF file or Python script file.
-See the pywbemcli documentation for more information.
+The files may be specified with relative or absolute path.See the pywbemcli documentation for more information.
 This option may be specified multiple times, and is mutually exclusive with the --server and --name options, since each defines a WBEM server.
                                       Default: EnvVar PYWBEMCLI_MOCK_SERVER, or none.

       -s, --server URL                Use the WBEM server at the specified URL with format: [SCHEME://]HOST[:PORT].
 SCHEME must be "https" (default) or "http".
 HOST is a short or long hostname or literal